renesas/rx-driver-package/source/r_rsci_rx/r_rsci_rx_vx.xx/r_rsci_rx/readme.txt

 --------
 * (RX671) Simultaneous operation of up to 2 channels
 * (RX660) Simultaneous operation of up to 2 channels
+* (RX26T) Simultaneous operation of up to 3 channels
 * Simultaneous operation of Async, Sync, SSPI or Manc modes on different channels.
 * Queueing of incoming and outgoing data for Asynchronous or Manchester channels.
 * Interrupt driven.